pingcap/docs/tiflash/tiflash-supported-pushdown-calculations.md

 ## Examples

-This section illustrates operator and expression pushdown to TiFlash through some examples.
+This section provides some examples of pushing down operators and expressions to TiFlash.

 ### Example 1: Push operators down to TiFlash